stackburner/pyth-poc/README.md

 is key.
-The Pyth-Network is able to leverage the speed of the Solana chain (compared to the rather "slow" Ethereum chain) and provide low-latency consensus market data which is the first step towards an infrastructure where market data is not a heavily monetized property of centralized vendors anymore but available to everyone at minimum latency.
+The Pyth-Network is able to leverage the speed of the Solana chain (compared to the rather "slow" Ethereum chain) and provide low-latency consensus market data which is imperative towards an infrastructure where market data is not a heavily monetized property of centralized vendors anymore but available to everyone at minimum latency.

 ### The Idea
 Creating an application that is able to consume market data